Wild dogs at Little Mombo (© Dana Allen)

 The Okavango Delta becomes a lush paradise, with water-based safaris offering picturesque wildlife viewing from mokoros or boats.

 Wildlife viewing in East Africa is excellent year-round, and you can find Tanzania’s Serengeti much quieter during the ‘low’ season.
-The wildebeest calving occurs in March during the green season in the southern Serengeti.
+The wildebeest calving occurs between December and March during the green season in the southern Serengeti.
 Thousands of newborns attract predators and offer thrilling wildlife action.
 April is one of the finest months to watch the herds in the southern Serengeti.
 By taking a Great Migration safari during this time you could see thousands of month-old calves and marvel at the wildebeest on the move as they raise great columns of dust clouds.

 There is still a fine selection of camps and lodges open and their rates are lower than in peak season.
 The resident wildlife viewing in the area is fantastic, with plenty of opportunities to see predators and other animals alongside the migrating herds and very few other vehicles vying for sightings.